Finishing a Timber Frame

 Timber frames have specific finishing needs.
 The goal when finishing a timber frame is to protect the wood surfaces and enhance the appearance of the natural grain.
 Additionally, the finish should help slow down and even out the rate of moisture loss if you are using unseasoned timbers during fabrication.
 However, the finish should simultaneously prevent excessive moisture from entering the wood.

-Natural oil finish products are the best option for finishing a timber frame for these reasons.
+Natural oil-based products are the best option for finishing a timber frame:

 • Penetrating oils do not flake or peel with time.
 The only wear they suffer is that they will slowly dry out over time, depending on weather exposure.